Roy Strong: Archives

 A number of institutions hold the papers of Roy Strong.
-These include the National Portrait Gallery, the Bodleian Libraries and the Paul Mellon Centre.
+These include the National Portrait Gallery, the Bodleian Libraries and the Paul Mellon Centre UK.
 The National Portrait Gallery holds Strong's correspondence with colleagues and acquaintances, mostly of a semi-personal nature concerning his personal commitments and achievements.
 The Bodleian Libraries' holdings of Roy Strong papers include manuscripts of his many books on historical, cultural and artistic subjects; personal diaries, correspondence and material relating to the Laskett garden.
 The Paul Mellon Centre holds the research material compiled by Strong in the process of writing his publications on Tudor and Stuart art.